Connect With Us

 |Susan Kerner, MFA

 Susan Kerner is an Associate Professor in the Department of Theatre and Dance.
 A member of the Society of Stage Directors and Choreographers, her directing credits include productions in New York, London, Shanghai, and at major regional theatres throughout the United States including the Tony Award-winning Cincinnati Playhouse in the Park, Indiana Repertory Theatre, and Meadow Brook Theatre (MI).
 As Resident Director at George Street Playhouse for 10 seasons, her critically acclaimed productions include the American premiere of Tom Kempinski’s Separation, and the world premiere of James Still’s award-winning And Then They Came for Me: Remembering the World of Anne Frank.
 Prof. Kerner has taught and directed at The American Academy of Dramatic Arts, New York University in London, Rutgers University, and Drew University.
 She served on a National Endowment for the Arts Theatre Panel for Education and Access and the National Advisory Committee for the Theatre Praxis.
 A 1996 recipient of the New Jersey Governor’s Award in Arts Education, Ms. Kerner holds graduate degrees in Dramatic Literature from Columbia University and Directing from Boston University.
 She was a Fulbright Scholar in India and has taught and directed theatre programs in Greece, Italy, England, China, and Korea.

 |Randy Mugleston, MFA

-Randy Mugleston is currently the Technical Director for the Department of Theatre and Dance at Montclair State University.
+Randy Mugleston is the Chair of the Department of Theatre and Dance at Montclair State University.
 He has an undergraduate degree from Utah State University and a graduate degree in Theatre Technology from Indiana State University.
 Over the years, he has designed many productions at Montclair State, as well as served as the Technical Director for most of the theatre department’s productions.
 He has also designed lights off-Broadway in New York City and sets and lights for several dance spaces.